LycheeOrg/LycheeOrg.github.io/docs/distributions.md

 See their pricing [here](https://www.alwaysdata.com/en/).

-> {tip} Please note that we, at LycheeOrg, do not endorse alwaysdata We give the reader a link to their websites as they provide our software.
+> {tip} Please note that we, at LycheeOrg, do not endorse alwaysdata.
+We give the reader a link to their websites as they provide our software.
 You are free to use their installation, however we will not be providing you support with their solution.